indrayam/coding-nerd-notes/kotlin/README.md

   + Data/Time
   + Currency
 - Logging
-- Testing
+- Unit Tests

 ## Simple Koans
-- Mix Java and Kotlin in the code.
-Use IntelliJ IDEA and Maven to write code and generate a fat jar.
-Run it using `java`
+- Use IntelliJ IDEA and Maven to write code and generate a fat jar.
+Run it from within IntelliJ and using `mvn` and `java`
+- Use IntelliJ IDEA and Gradle to write code and generate a fat jar.
+Run it from within IntelliJ and using `gradle` and `java`
-- Create Rock, Paper and Scissors game
+- Create an App that implements Rock, Paper and Scissors game where user's input is received from the Console
-- Create a Class Hierarchy: Employee, Manager, Executive
+- Create an App that implements a Class Hierarchy: Employee, Manager, Executive
-- Create a List of Employees.
-Loop through it
+- Create an App that implements a List of Employees and perform all kinds of operations on it
-- Read and Write to and from a File
-- Traverse Directory.
-Check if a file exists.
-If it is readable, writable.
+- Create an App that Reads and Writes from/to a CSV file
-- Read from and write to a JSON file
+- Create an App that Reads and Writes from/to a JSON file
+- Create an App that traverses a folder structure and prints file and folder name with additional file/folder attributes
-- Use Locale, Number Formatting and Currency Formatting to print money in acceptable format in US, UK, Germany and India
+- Create an App that uses Locale, Number Formatting and Currency Formatting to print money in acceptable format in US, UK, Germany and India
-- Use Dates to find current date in different timezones, difference between two dates, a future date and a past date
+- Create an App that uses Dates to find current date in different timezones, difference between two dates, a future date and a past date
+- Use IntelliJ IDEA, Spring Boot and Maven to write code and generate a fat jar.
+Run it from within IntelliJ and using `mvn` and `java`
 - Create a /hello API returning JSON payload of the string sent
-- Create a client that interacts with httpbin APIs
+- Create an App that consumes JSON payload from httpbin (or other public) APIs
-- Writing apps that interact with PostgreSQL
+- Create an App that interacts with PostgreSQL
-- Writing apps that interact with MongoDB
+- Create an App that interacts with MongoDB
-- Writing apps that interact with Redis
+- Create an App that interacts with Redis
-- Post messages to Kafka.
-Write consumes to read the message
+- Create a Producer App that posts messages to Kafka and a Consumer App that consumes messages from Kafka

 ## Software Delivery
 - Software Delivery Tools
   + ✅ IntelliJ IDEA
-  + Maven
+  + Gradle or Maven
   + GitHub/GitHub Actions
-  + ECR
+  + Use Dockerfile to post images to ECR
-  + EKS
+  + Deploy to EKS
 - Containerized (or Serverless) Package
 - Deploy to a Container Orchestrator (or Serverless) Platform